-Investments are an important part of the asset side of the balance sheet.
+Investments are an important part of the asset side of the balance sheet and represent the insurance company's capital market investments.
 In accordance with Solvency II, these are generally recognised at market value or fair value that can be achieved in an arm's length transaction.